 Education begins at home, and I applaud the parents who recognize that they – not someone else – must take responsibility to ensure their children are well educated. – Ernest Istook

 What is most important and valuable about the home as a base for children’s growth into the world is not that it is a better school than the schools, but that it isn’t a school at all.” – John Holt

 Critical thinking and the ability to think sideways are also fostered at home effectively.
 These homeschool quotes get at the truth of this fact:

-If you put fleas in a shallow container they jump out.
+If you put fleas in a shallow container, they jump out.
 But if you put a lid on the container for just a short time, they hit the lid trying to escape and learn quickly not to jump so high.
 They give up their quest for freedom.
-After the lid is removed, the fleas remain imprisond by their own self policing.
+After the lid is removed, the fleas remain imprisoned by their own self-policing.
 So it is with life.
 Most of us let our own fears or the impositions of others imprison us in a world of low expectations. – John Taylor Gatto

 All men who have turned out worth anything have had the chief hand in their own education. – Walter Scott

 As a Christian, I enjoyed these Christian quotes about homeschooling because they have helped me put a biblical worldview around my homeschooling philosophy: